 Use the plan that you created in Create an Oracle Solaris 11 Zone Profile and Plan to create a zone, and then view the new zone in the UI.
 You have the opportunity to make changes in the plan before you submit the job to apply the plan.

-Click Plan Management, expand Deployment plans, then right-click the Oracle Solaris Zone plan that you created in the previous section.
+Click Plan Management, expand Deployment plans, expand Create Oracle Solaris Zones, then click the plan that you created in the previous section.

 Select a global zone target from the list of Available Items.
 Click Add to Target List.
 Use the default setting for applying the plan with minimal interaction.
 Click Next.